What Is Surge Protection?

 A power surge is a quick, unexpected spike in electricity that travels through a home’s wiring.

-Most people think of lightning when they hear “power surge,” but while a direct lightning strike is the most destructive, it’s also the rarest.
-The majority of surges happen inside the home itself.
-They are caused by everyday events, such as when large appliances like your air conditioner or refrigerator turn on and off.
-These small events cause tiny electrical spikes that, over time, can silently damage the sensitive computer parts inside your electronics, making them fail much sooner than they should.
+Most people think of lightning when they hear “power surge,” and a direct lightning strike is among the most destructive events — but it is relatively uncommon.
+Many damaging surges actually originate inside the home itself (for example when large loads switch on or off), or are caused by utility switching and wiring events.
+These small events can cause tiny electrical spikes that, over time, silently damage the sensitive components inside electronics and reduce their service life.

 The Hidden Dangers of Unprotected Electronics